Ketamine-Assisted Psychotherapy (KAP)

 How Does Ketamine Feel?

 The effects of ketamine, which most patients find pleasant, last for approximately an hour.
 These effects can make you feel “far from” your body and facilitate shifts in perception that can often feel expansive in nature.
-Your motor and verbal abilities will be reduced, so you’ll be lying down in a comfortable position during the experience.
+Your motor and verbal abilities will be reduced, so you’ll be sitting or lying down in a comfortable position during the experience.
 Once these effects subside, we’ll spend the remainder of our appointment giving you space to process and discuss your experience.
-While it may feel hard to articulate what happens during the experience, patients feel like the insights gained are clear.
+While it may feel hard to articulate what happens during the experience, clients often feel like the insights gained are clear.
 In higher doses, ketamine can have a profound consciousness altering effect that may be considered psychedelic.
 Sometimes such experiences can feel deeply spiritual.

 How does Ketamine-Assisted Psychotherapy work?

-2. Preparation sessions together to align on the process and set intentions for the KAP dosing session
+2. Preparation sessions together to align on the process and set intentions for the KAP dosing session.

-4. Integration sessions to review the memories, thoughts & insights that arise during your dosing session
+4. Integration sessions to review the memories, thoughts & insights that arise during your dosing session.

 What is the Cost of Treatment?